jakobzhao/geog595/02_cyber/pe.md

 ## 4. Create a website for your project

-In this section,

-The index.html page is the most common name used for the default page shown on a website if no other page is specified when a visitor requests the site.
-In other words, index.html is the name used for the homepage of the website.

-Sometimes when someone visits the website, they do so without specifying one of these specific files in the address that they use for the URL.
-For example, https://www.uw.edu.
-Even though there is no page listed in the URL request made to the server, that web server still needs to deliver a page for this request so that the browser has something to display.
-The file that will be delivered is the default page for that directory.
-Basically, if no file is requested, the server knows which one to serve up by default.
-On most web servers, the default page in a directory is named `index.html`.

-In essence, when you go to a URL and specify a specific file, that is what the server will deliver.
-If you do not specify a file name, the server looks for a default file and displays that automatically — almost as if you had typed in that file name in the URL.The index.html page is the most common name used for the default page shown on a website if no other page is specified when a visitor requests the site.
-In other words, index.html is the name used for the homepage of the website.
+Github allows its user to convert a repository as a website automatically.
+In this section, you will need to download a website template and modify it according to your needs, and upload it to the repository `https://github.com/[github_username]/[github_username].github.io` you have just created.
+After you finish this sesction, you can visit this webiste at `https://[github_username].github.io`.

+XXXX hosts a few website templates made by Boostrap 4.
 Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS- and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.
 Bootstrap is the sixth-most-starred project on GitHub, with more than 135,000 stars, behind freeCodeCamp (almost 307,000 stars) and marginally behind Vue.js framework.
 According to Alexa Rank, Bootstrap getbootstrap.com is in the top-2000 in US while vuejs.org is in top-7000 in US.

+1\.
+Visit and download.

+2\.
+Unzip/Extract the files from the zipped file and move to the local folder of the github repository `[github_username].github.io` in your workspace.

+**Note:** If your local PC or MacOSX does not support the unzip function, please install 7zip if you are a windows user or XXX if you are a MacOSX user.

+3\.
+Uplod all the extracted files to the root of `https://github.com/[github_username]/[github_username].github.io`.
+To do so, please use the github synchronization function provided by Atom IDE **(refer to Section 3.3.3)**.

+4\.
+After you successfully push the local repostory to github.
+You can visit the website at `https://[github_username].github.io`.
+For example, I can vist the website at `https://geovizlabtest.github.io`.
+Usually, the URL will automaticaly navigate to the default page under the root of the repo.
+Usualy, the name of the default page is `index.html`.

+5\.
+Please change the web page code at the local repoistory, once you push the change to the github, please look at how the web page has been changed.

 ## 5. Deliverable